AdobeDocs/journey-optimizer-learn.en/help/decision-management/deliver-offers-with-the-decisions-api.md

 ---
 title: Deliver offers with the Decisions Hub API
-description: Learn how to deliver Offer Decisioning offers with the Decisions API.
+description: Learn how to deliver Decision Management offers with the Decisions API.
 role: Developer
 feature: Offers
 kt: 6819